Libration: Physical libration

-Also called real libration, as opposed to the optical libration of longitudal, latitudal and diurnal types, the orientation of the Moon exhibits small oscillations of the pole direction in space and rotation about the pole.
+Also called real libration, as opposed to the optical libration of longitudinal, latitudinal and diurnal types, the orientation of the Moon exhibits small oscillations of the pole direction in space and rotation about the pole.

-This libration can be differentiated between forced and free libration, while forced is the libration due to the forces exerted in the course of the orbit of the Moon around the Earth and the Sun.
-Free liberation is an oscillation of longer time periods.
+This libration can be differentiated between forced and free libration.
+Forced libration is caused by the forces exerted during the Moon's orbit around the Earth and the Sun, and free libration represents oscillations that occur over longer time periods.